afk0901/money_laundry_terrorism_front/README.md

 ![image](https://github.com/afk0901/money_laundry_terrorism_front/assets/10889206/3f3566f1-94f6-466b-a652-822ce970501b)

-This is an example of how it could look when everything is filled out and the user is at the last step but of course, it's needed to make it more pretty than this.
+This is an example of how it could look when everything is filled out to verify with the user that the information are all correct before we later on produce a PDF document with all the information.

 # Tools used in the project